funcool/promesa/doc/bulkhead.md

 implementation it does not uses the CompletableFuture machinary and just executes the function almost with no indirections.

-NOTE: The `sync` bulkhead works fine with JVM virtual threads.
+NOTE: The `:sync` bulkhead works fine with JVM virtual threads.

 ## Available options